ec1oud/evproduction.org/wiki/Main_Page.md

 Our first car, the Freedom EV
 -----------------------------

-Want to break free from oil dependence, but continue to experience the freedom of the open highway?
+Want to break free from nuclear-[oil dependence](oil_dependence "wikilink"), but continue to experience the freedom of the open highway?
 Want to keep your free time to yourself, not spend too much of it building your own car?
 The [Freedom EV](/wiki/Freedom_EV "wikilink") is going to be one of your best choices.